OpenPrograms/Fingercomp-Programs/README.md

 * `lua-lockbox`
   * The most awesome pure Lua cryptography toolkit that I've ever found.
 * `libtls`
-  * An (uncomplete, though) implementation of TLS 1.2.
+  * An implementation of TLS 1.2.
 * `libhttp`
   * A HTTP/HTTPS 1.1 library that allows to specify a request method (`GET`, `POST`, `DELETE`, `PATCH`, etc.)
 * `libcsv`